Finite element approximation for quantitative photoacoustic tomography in a diffusive regime: Inverse diffusivity problem

 \subsection{Finite element approximation and error estimate}

 We assume $\Omega\subset\mathbb{R}^d$ ($d=2,2$) is a bounded domain with sufficient smooth boundary $\partial\Omega$.
 Let $\mathcal{T}_h$ be a shape regular quasi-uniform partitions of $\Omega$ that fit the boundary exactly with a mesh size $h$.
-We assume that $\partial\Omp$ does not cross an element, that is, $\Omp$ equals the union of some meshes.
+We assume that $\partial\Omp$ does not cross an element, that is, $\Omp$ {is exactly represented as the union of a subset of elements in $\mathcal{T}_h$}.
 Let $V_h$ denote the conforming finite element space with piecewise polynomials of degree 1 and $\mathring{V}_{h}=V_h\cap H_0^1(\Omega)$.
 In particular the finite element space $V_h$ can characterized by curved element method \cite{Zlamal:1973,Zlamal:1974} when $d=2$ or isoparametric element method \cite{Ciarlet:1972,Lenoir:1986} when $d\ge 2$.

 The following inverse inequality holds on the finite element space $\mathring{V}_h$ \cite[Lemma 4.5.3]{Brenner:2008}: for $0\le t\le s \le 1$ and $1\le p,q\le \infty$ we have